 There are eight rooms available at Langcliffe Hall, including two with en-suite bathrooms available for double/twin share, and six available on a single occupancy basis with shared bathrooms (either between two or three rooms).

 Rooms are first-come, first-served and require a £200 non-refundable deposit to secure.
+With the remainder due 6 weeks prior to the retreat.
 Please let us know your preference when making your booking.

 Please note: there are no showers in the house, but each bathroom has a large bathtub, and there will be plenty of time for relaxing baths throughout the weekend.